Tushars Mountain Runs

 5. Reusable Cup

 *Our intent here is to have all participants running with their course on their phone and/or a GPS device such as a watch.
 We will mark the course as well as we can but over the last two years we have seen wildlife and cattle eat or trample our ribbons and pin flags.
-Having the track on you at all times can be an important piece of mind if you come to spot on course where you’re unsure of where to go.
+Having the track on you at all times can be an important peace of mind if you come to spot on course where you’re unsure of where to go.

 Example for phone: Gaia app (free, works in airplane mode)